seandstewart/bardly/pending/romances/pericles/11-player.md

 And drown'd. /

 **PERICLES**
-/ Immortal Dian!
+/ Immortal Dian! /

 **THAISA**
-Now I know you better.
+/ Now I know you better.
 When we with tears parted Pentapolis,
 The king my father gave you such a ring.

-*Shows a ring*
+*\[Shows a ring]*

 **PERICLES**
 This, this: no more, you gods! your present kindness